 Enable your team to grow

 It is no longer the case that one person in your team has to act as a specialist creator of one type of content.
 Due to the sharing of expertise, the consistency of any newly created content, and the system of feedback that this process provides means that multiple team members are able to produce specialist types of content.

 We all need our work to be double-checked before it goes out to our audience.
 To establish a streamlined and efficient content review and approval process between you and your coworkers leaves you with the best of both worlds.

 Organize all feedback

-This streamlined process will also help you keep a better overview of all the reviews that this piece of content has coming in.
+This streamlined process will also help you keep a better overview of all the reviews that this piece of content has come in.
 You will ensure that no one’s feedback gets lost in the process.
 And with one glance, you will immediately be able to see the stage that each piece of work is at.

 Keep your end goals and targets in mind

 The content review process will confirm that nothing got lost in translation.
 By establishing a set group of your team members (who are present from the initial kickoff meeting right through to the final approval stage) to keep an eye on the progress of this content, you can work together to govern this piece of work, and ensure that the end result has stayed true to your initial goals for this particular piece of content.

 Who is involved in the content review and approval process?